Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/RepresentativeResearchGroups.md

 * Biscani, F., Izzo, D. and Yam, C.H., 2010.
 A global optimisation toolbox for massively parallel engineering optimisation. arXiv preprint arXiv:1004.3824.

 * Izzo, D., Rucinski, M. and Ampatzis, C., 2009, May.
 Parallel global optimisation meta-heuristics using an asynchronous island-model.
 In IEEE Congress on Evolutionary Computation (pp. 2301-2308).
 IEEE.

+## Shumeet Baluja from Camegie Mellon University

+* Baluja, S., 1993, July.
+The evolution of genetic algorithms: Towards massive parallelism.
+In International Conference on Machine Learning (pp. 1-8).